Updated: August 2017

 Providing Leadership in Environmental Education and Sustainability Practices

-The April 12, 2016 DRAFT Sustainability Strategy Presentation is available here.
+The Sustainability Strategy is available here.

 The North Vancouver School District's vision is to "provide world-class instruction and a rich diversity of engaging programs to inspire success for every student and bring communities together to learn, share and grow."

 The Board's Sustainability Policy, Ten-Year Strategic and Three-Year Operating Plan, Outdoor Learning Spaces Policy, and the BC Ministry of Education’s Sustainability Education Framework provide the policy context that supports the development and maintenance of a holistic sustainability plan for the School District.